nanw1103/parallel-processing-patterns/README.md

 A system could use the Rolling Poller Window together with the Request Aggregator.

 ### 4. Sparse Task
-_Break long-run tasks into multiple short-run tasks for scalability._
+_Break a long-run task into multiple transient tasks for scalability._

 #### Problem
 The distributed task, provided by a [task scheduler](https://en.wikipedia.org/wiki/Job_scheduler), is commonly used in management systems for reliability, scalability, and decoupling responsibilities, in [Shared-nothing Architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture).